4 Files and Formats

 • the Arrow format itself

-The functions for reading and writing individual files in arrow are shown in the table below.
+The functions for reading and writing individual files in arrow are shown in Table 4.1.

 Format Reading Writing